-Dr. Brooks is a clinician-scientist in emergency medicine at Queen’s University in Kingston and a Visiting Professor at the University of Edinburgh.
+Dr. Brooks is a Clinician Scientist in Emergency Medicine at Queen’s University in Kingston and a Visiting Professor at the University of Edinburgh.
 He conducts research in the areas of cardiac arrest and resuscitation with a specific focus around innovative technology solutions.
 He is the Principal Investigator for the CIHR-funded PulsePoint randomized controlled trial.
 This innovative study involves the use of a mobile device application to crowdsource basic life support for victims of out-of-hospital cardiac arrest.
 He is a member of the Basic Life Support Taskforce of the International Liaison Committee for Resuscitation.
 Dr. Brooks has participated in the creation of cardiac arrest guidelines with these organizations for over a decade and continues to play a leadership role in synthesizing evidence to practice.
-He currently lives in Edinburgh Scotland with his wife and three sons.

 Prof Maaret Castrén is a nurse, an anesthesiologist and an emergency physician.
 She is currently the Head of the Department of Emergency Medicine and Services, Helsinki University Central Hospital in Helsinki, Finland.
 She leads prehospital and emergency care for the three biggest cities in Finland and coordinates care for the whole Uusimaa Hospital Region.
 She became the first professor of Emergency Medicine in Sweden at Karolinska Institutet (2007), and the first professor in Emergency Medicine in Finland at Turku University (2012).
 She has been professor of Emergency Medicine at Helsinki University since 2016.
 Prof Castrén leads an international research group with an outstanding international reputation.
 She chaired the European Resuscitation Council 2012-2017 and was elected Honorary Secretary for ILCOR 2017.